andrewrgarcia/enormous_tensor/README.md

 # enormous_tensors
-These are very large (random) tensors made to test the computer graphics of advanced threeJS rendering methods
+These are very large tensors processed to Javascript files to accelerate the GPU rendering of large three-dimensional structures using geometry instancing.
+Below are two **.js** files which are called from this site with an Ajax function to make interactive three.js representations.

  <a href="https://raw.githubusercontent.com/andrewrgarcia/enormous_tensors/main/large_hollow.js"><b>large\_hollow.js</b></a> :
  <a href="https://thisisandrewgarcia.com/crystalview/index.html"><img src="large.png" height="60"></a>